Top 5 Unique, Lesser Known Ways to Drive More Traffic to Your eCommerce Website

 Let’s have a look at the top 3 benefits of influencer marketing and user-generated content:

 Endorsement by celebs was once regarded as the most efficient marketing strategy.
-Hiring a renowned spokesperson to best the drums for your brand or product helped you engage the widest audience possible with a familiar face and persona.
+Hiring a renowned spokesperson to beat the drums for your brand or product helped you engage the widest audience possible with a familiar face and persona.

 However, the advent of social media and round-the-clock online access has coined influencers as an all- new species of marketing celebs.
 Brands are investing heavily to gain extended outreach through user-generated content that catapults their specific services and products from the ground up.